 3. Enjoy microflow moments - pausing and savouring those happy moments which feed your soul

-4. Engage in external hobbies - activities which take your mind to new places of curiousity and enjoyment are great for cortisol (stress hormone) levels
+4. Engage in external hobbies - activities that take your mind to new places of curiosity and enjoyment are great for cortisol (stress hormone) levels

 6. Write it down - writing about our thoughts, feelings and emotions help us manage them and work through them

 7. Create workplace strategies - step away from your workstation, take breaks, have a 'venting' space where it's ok to download your irritations or challenges, support each other, debrief at the end of each day